Chrovo/Discord-Together-py/README.md

 @client.command()
 async def yt(ctx, vc:commands.VoiceChannelConverter):
   youtube = DiscordTogether(token="token here")
-  invite_code = await youtube.activity(option="youtube",vc_id=vc.id)
+  invite_code = await youtube.activity(ctx, option="youtube",vc_id=vc.id)
   await ctx.send(f"https://discord.com/invite/{invite_code}")
 ```
-###Attributes
+---

+### Attributes

 Token - This is your discord api token, place it there.

-###Methods
+---

+### Methods
 `async activity`
-The above is a coroutine, this will return the invite code for whatever option you have chosen.
+- The above is a coroutine, this will return the invite code for whatever option you have chosen.

 This method also takes in two arguments:
-1.) option: The option you want(i.e. YouTube Together)
+- option: The option you want(i.e. YouTube Together)
-2.) vc_id: The voice channel id of where this activity will take place.
+- vc_id: The voice channel id of where this activity will take place.